jasujm/enhanced-enum/docs/installation.rst

 .. code-block:: console

-   $ python setup.py build
+   $ flit build
-   $ python setup.py install
+   $ flit install

-...but does some extra bootstrapping to build out-of-source.
+Note that the build will happen in-source.